 British Airways and Qatar Airways charge the same number of miles to fly Qatar's nonstop flights between North America and its hub in Doha (DOH).

 Let's say you want to continue onward to somewhere like Dubai (DXB), Cairo (CAI), the Maldives (MLE), or go as far south as Cape Town (CPT).
-British Airways charges award rates on a per-segment basis, adding together the normal cost of each flight.
-Despite their closer partnership, Qatar still does it differently.
+British Airways' site may not show these options on its site – especially if you're trying to connect all the way to Bangkok (BKK) or elsewhere in Southeast Asia.

 It's the same rate no matter which airport you depart from in North America.
 And roundtrip flights are simply double the price of a one-way.
 Some popular destinations to fly Qatar beyond Doha include:

-Note: Qatar recently raised taxes and fees on award tickets and now charges a per-segment fee.
-Connecting flights generally incur total taxes and fees of around $200 each way for business class tickets.
+Note: Qatar charges a per-segment fee.
+Connecting flights generally incur total taxes and fees of around $350 each way for business class tickets.

-While these fees are more than what American Airlines charges for award tickets, it's still an incredibly cheap way to fly Qatar's Qsuites – especially considering how much easier it is to earn Qatar Avios than American miles.
+While these fees are more than what American Airlines charges for award tickets, it's still an incredibly cheap way to fly Qatar's Qsuites – especially considering how much easier it is to earn Qatar Avios than American miles, along with the fact that it's nearly impossible to find award availability with AA miles these days.

 Now that you know where you can fly and how many miles your flights will cost, let's get to the nitty-gritty of how to actually book these flights with Qatar.